Replica method for eigenvalues of real Wishart product matrices: Replica approach to computing the resolvent

 In the thermodynamic limit, we expect $g(z)$ to be self-averaging, i.e., to concentrate around its expectation $\mathbb{E} g$ over the random factors $\mathbf{X}_{\ell}$.
 The expectation $\mathbb{E} \log Z$ can be evaluated using the identity $\mathbb{E} \log Z = \lim_{m \to 0} m^{-1} \log \mathbb{E}Z^{m}$ and a standard non-rigorous interchange of limits:

-As usual, we evaluate the moments $\mathbb{E} Z^{m}$ for non-negative integer $m$, and assume that we can safely analytically continue the moments to $m \to 0$ \cite{mezard1987spin,engel2001statistical}.
-Here, as in other applications of the replica trick to the Stieltjes transform, the annealed average is exact (i.e., the replica-symmetric saddle point is replica-diagonal), and no replica symmetry breaking occurs \cite{advani2013statistical}.
+As usual, we evaluate the moments $\mathbb{E} Z^{m}$ for non-negative integer $m$, and assume that they can be safely analytically continued to $m \to 0$ \cite{mezard1987spin,engel2001statistical}.
+Here, as in other applications of the replica trick to the Stieltjes transform, the annealed average is exact, in the sense that the replica-symmetric saddle point is replica-diagonal \cite{edwards1976eigenvalue,advani2013statistical,susca2021sparse} (see Appendices \ref{sec:stieltjes_unstructured} and \ref{sec:stieltjes_correlated}).